echeran/smile-of-murugan/webbook/chapter04.md

 *study*, PhD thesis, Univ. of London, 1950, p.
 20. The catalogues were a rather typical feature in ancient Tamil poetry.
-We do find catalogues of different items (e.g. the seven great donors), and perhaps the longest catalogue is this one in the *Kuṟiňcippāṭṭu*.
+We do find catalogues of different items (e.g. the seven great donors), and perhaps the longest catalogue is this one in the *Kuṟiñcippāṭṭu*.
 In the midst of the description of a girl and her foster-sister the song bursts into a methodical enumeration of the flowers characteristic for the hilly region (*ll.* 61-95).
 The presence of this catalogue has, as Kailasapathy says (op. cit. p.
 131), discomforted many modern